ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-To create a raw value of type `LastOption`, we apply `Tag` to an `Option`.
-Here
-we are calling `Tag(None)`.

 Sedangkan bila kita harus membuat sebuah nilai mentah untuk tipe `LastOption`,
 kita bisa menggunakan `Tag` pada sebuah `Option`.
 Kita akan menyebut hal ini
 sebagai `Tag(None)`.

-In the chapter on typeclass derivation, we will go one step further and
-automatically derive the `monoid`.

 Pada bab mengenai derivasi kelas tipe, kita akan melangkah lebih lanjut dengan
 melakukan derivasi otomatis atas `monoid`.

-It is tempting to use `Tag` to markup data types for some form of validation
-(e.g. `String @@ PersonName`), but this should be avoided because there are no
-checks on the content of the runtime value. `Tag` should only be used for
-typeclass selection purposes.
-Prefer the `Refined` library, introduced in
-Chapter 4, to constrain values.

 Tentu sangat menggiurkan untuk menggunakan `Tag` agar tipe data pada
 validasi borang (mis, `String @@ PersonName`), namun hal ini harus dihindari